TitasDas/DocuWise/README.md

 Divide this into smaller cycles , a couple of objectives would be.

-1. User is able to upload any pdf document
+1. User is able to upload any pdf document.
   - Introduce page limits if needed or access how hard it is to upload pdfs.
   - develop the entire interface to be able to upload a pdf in the application.